Guardians vs. Angels Player Props Betting Odds

-Jose Ramirez and Shohei Ohtani are two of the players with prop bets for the taking when the Cleveland Guardians and the Los Angeles Angels play at Progressive Field on Saturday (first pitch at 6:10 PM ET).
+Player prop bet odds for Jose Ramirez, Shohei Ohtani and others are listed when the Cleveland Guardians host the Los Angeles Angels at Progressive Field on Sunday (at 11:35 AM ET).

 Bet on this matchup or its props with DraftKings!